What Car Batteries Can Teach Us About Solar Batteries

 Lithium-Ion Batteries and Solar

 Currently, lithium-ion solar batteries are taking the lead in solar and home battery use.
-Lithium-ion batteries are lighter, have better discharge depth, and superior round-trip efficiency, and a greater lifespan.
+Lithium-ion batteries are lighter, have better discharge depth, and superior round-trip efficiency, and have a greater lifespan.

 Lithium-ion batteries use lithium as the electrolyte that creates an electricity-generating chemical reaction.
 Lithium is a lightweight metal, and an electric current can easily pass through it, which makes it an ideal option for home solar batteries.